-One of the latest action cameras by AKASO is the EK7000 Pro, and the best part is, that this is widely available for sale on popular shopping sites like Amazon and eBay, meaning there are high chances you can easily get it in your country.
-If you know about action cameras, then at first sight you may be able to tell that this camera, and its packaging, somewhat resembles that of the GoPro Hero Action Camera.
+One of the latest action cameras by AKASO is the EK7000 Pro, and the best part is, that this is widely available for sale on popular shopping sites like Amazon and eBay, meaning there are high chances you can quickly get it in your country.
+If you know about action cameras, then, at first sight, you may be able to tell that this camera, and its packaging, somewhat resembles that of the GoPro Hero Action Camera.

-And that, brings us to perhaps one of the best features of this camera, that is, it’s touch screen.
+And that brings us to perhaps one of the best features of this camera, that is, it’s a touch screen.
 Everything as two sides to it, and so does this touch screen feature.
-It cannot be accessed when caged in the waterproof cage that comes in the box.
+It cannot be accessed when caged in the waterproof case that comes in the box.

-The three significant features of this camera are of course the touch screen, 4K video, and Electronic Image Stabilization.
-And the touch screen makes the camera superior to many other which do support 4K and EIS but do not have a touch screen.
+The three significant features of this camera are, of course, the touch screen, 4K video, and Electronic Image Stabilization.
+And the touch screen makes the camera superior to many others, which do support 4K and EIS but do not have a touch screen.

-You also get good quality accessories in the box, which definitely reason for the price.
+You also get functional quality accessories in the box, which reason for the price.
 Talking about other features, the camera produces a 4K video at 25 frames per second, a 2.7K video at 30 frames per second, and a 1080p video at 60 frames per second.
-The magnificent touch screen, is a full 2-inch ultra-clear IPS colour screen, which eases navigating and changing settings.
-EIS is essential for any camera’s marketing especially after GoPro’s HyperSmooth was loved by users.
+The magnificent touch screen is a full 2-inch ultra-clear IPS color screen, which eases navigating and changing settings.
+EIS is essential for any camera’s marketing, especially after GoPro’s HyperSmooth was loved by users.

 The AKASO EK7000 Pro`s EIS is not exceptionally good, to be honest.
-Sample videos prove that the camera produces a video with more or less the same quality with or without EIS enabled, meaning, handshaking and movement still leads to fairly unsmooth videos.
-Next, the waterproof case, that is waterproof up to 131 feet under water, is an updated version of that in the previous generation.
+Sample videos prove that the camera produces a video with more or less the same quality with or without EIS enabled, meaning, handshaking, and movement still leads to fairly unsmooth videos.
+Next, the waterproof case, which is waterproof up to 131 feet underwater, is an updated version of that in the previous generation.

-This camera also features adjustable view angle, that can be set between narrow, medium, wide, and super wide, perfect for vlogging!
-Last but not the least, the size and weight of this camera are 6 x 4 x 3.3 cm and 115 grams respectively, again factors which make it similar to GoPro.
+This camera also features an adjustable view angle that can be set between narrow, medium, comprehensive, and super-wide, perfect for vlogging!
+Last but not least, the size and weight of this camera are 6 x 4 x 3.3 cm and 115 grams, respectively, again, factors that make it similar to GoPro.

 The AKASO EK7000 Pro is pretty well-built and well-designed, which shows how designers have given the most of their potentials to make the camera not look cheap.
 For example, the lightweight plastic is covered by textures.

 Now let’s shed some light on the waterproof case.
-It is of fairly good quality, and tightly locks the camera inside it.
+It is of reasonably good quality and tightly locks the camera inside it.
 A plus point is that the back door of the camera has two rubber strips, so vibrations are prevented.
 However, rattling still occurs as the space around the place where the lens fit has no padding, causing light vibrations.

 Anyway, the good tight fit makes the case worth it.
-When it comes to protecting the camera from water, the case is great, but, having the case on can get pretty annoying when you want to access the touch screen, in case you want to change the settings, or you don’t have your remote control, or whatsoever.
+When it comes to protecting the camera from water, the case is excellent, but having the case on can get pretty annoying when you want to access the touch screen, in case you want to change the settings, or you don’t have your remote control, or whatsoever.

 This old styled waterproof case restricts usability, by not permitting you to access the touch screen.
 Furthermore, the case still has the same old spring-loaded metal buttons that work when exposed to dust, but stop working when they get covered with mud.
 Also, when you are wearing gloves, they are difficult to access, and you might end up getting your fingers hurt.